Circling Back to Stillness

 We who do justice work often live with our muscles tensed, waiting to rise up, spring into action.
 This is necessary.
 But it is also necessary to contemplate, to savor the prayer Jesus offers us, to literally be still and remain in love.
 Because that love sends us forth equipped to do the work, and the work must continually circle us back to the stillness where God’s love waits.

 Katie Lacz is a mother, an M.Div., and a spiritual director living outside Boulder, CO.
-A former Jesuit Volunteer (Raleigh ’06-’07), she continues to seek the magis while chasing her curly-haired toddler.
+She currently works as Program Associate for the Women’s Ordination Conference.
+A former Jesuit Volunteer (Raleigh ’06-’07), she continues to seek the magis while living in the messy and beautiful work of raising her two small children.